This year, our family has taken to making a homemade bone broth recipe when we’re starting to feel under the weather.

 Then, keeping everything in the pot, add more water and repeat the process.
 You can use the same chicken bones and continue making healing perpetual soup for several days in this way.
 You will need to occasionally remove the old veggies and spices and add new ones.
 I do this every couple days.

-I make as much as I can and then freeze the leftovers so I don’t have to buy chicken stock at the store.
+I make as much of this homemade bone broth recipe as I can and then freeze the leftovers so I don’t have to buy chicken stock at the store.
 Even though the flavor is stronger than most store bought chicken broths, it works great in any recipe and the flavor does not overpower the dish you’re making.
+It especially works well as a base for other veggie soups.

 Have a variation on bone broth?
 Let us know your best variations in the comment section below.